nixworks/public/news/2010/12/9/protests-in-london-thousands-of-british-students-demonstrate-as-mps-vote-to-triple-university-tuition-fees.md

 ### [2010-12-9](/news/2010/12/9/index.md)

-# Protests in London:.
-Thousands of British students demonstrate as MPs vote to triple university tuition fees.
+# Protests in London:: Thousands of British students demonstrate as MPs vote to triple university tuition fees.

 Parliamentary coalition votes to triple university fees as students clash with police in massive, violent protests.